Infinigate looks eastern after getting ‘comfortable’ in Europe

 Infinigate wants to continue its expansion into the Eastern Hemisphere after feeling it has grown to a “comfortable” size in Europe.

-That is according to the value-added distributor’s chief growth officer, Denis Ferrand-Ajchenbaum, who joined the group in February from Exclusive Networks.
+That is according to the value-added distributor’s chief growth officer, Denis Ferrand-Ajchenbaum, who joined the company in February from Exclusive Networks.

 The Swiss group posted a revenue uptick of 16 per cent year-on-year, earning €600m in Q1.